 Departing from Bologna, it only takes 35 minutes on FRECCIA high-speed trains to get to Florence, the capital city of Tuscany that has retained its ancient charm and splendour.

-The centre of Renaissance art and architecture, the city is crossed by the river Arno.
+The city is crossed by the river Arno.
 Walking along its streets, you cannot help being captivated by the magical atmosphere of its monuments steeped in history and importance.
 Thanks to its beauty and historic centre, it has been included as a UNESCO World Heritage Site.

 If you want to get an even more impressive view of the city, it is worth admiring it from the surrounding hills: from Forte Belvedere, Piazzale Michelangelo and the hills of Fiesole.